alexmolinaws/alexmolinaws/README.md

-# :wave: Welcome!
+# :wave: Hello!
 I'm Alex Molina.

 Yeh I know, my name is kind of regular yet I'm not an average developer.

-As a fan of e-learning, FOSS, and the evolution of Internet, such a mix couldn't produce something rather than a web developer I think; one who loves bringing great user interfaces to life that run clean, efficient code under the hood.
-That's a profile I've been sharpening for 8 years :muscle: by working on projects for clients all around the globe :earth_americas: from WordPress sites to custom e-commerce applications.
+I'm a fan of e-learning, FOSS, and the evolution of Internet, which is why I develop websites and applications, bringing great user interfaces to life that run clean, efficient code under the hood.
+That's a profile I've been sharpening for over 6 years :muscle: working for clients all around the globe :earth_americas: from WordPress sites to online stores.

 ### _"Wait, how's that not average?"_

-Well, I've been in charge of the wireframing, UX/UI design, development, deployment and maintenance for most of those projects, delivering the final product and assessment in a timely manner without many changes or any cultural friction (I not only speak English, Spanish and Portuguese, but also am probably the most open-minded person you'll talk to).
-All of this just boosts my communication and sales :grin:.
+Well, I've been in charge of the wireframing, UX/UI design, development, deployment and maintenance for most of those projects, delivering the final product and assessment in a timely manner.
+I speak English, Spanish and Portuguese, and also be probably the most open-minded person you'd talk to.
+All that just boosts my communication and sales :grin:.

 ## Nobody's perfect though

-I'm a competitive perfectionist, constantly looking for ways to do the exact same work, but better :sweat_smile: and that can be annoying for some (if not for you tho, check my links below).
-Another of my cons is that I'm maybe too professional for debating on politics or cult films at work, but I can provide advice regarding the software instead, although I won't criticize the client's view (a reason why others may perceive my software architecture operations "too objective" :pencil:).
+I'm a competitive perfectionist, constantly looking for ways to improve :sweat_smile: and that can be annoying for some (if not for you tho, check my links below).
+Another con is that I'm too professional for debating on politics or cult films at work, but I can provide advice regarding the software instead (a reason why others say my software architecture operations are "too objective" :pencil:).
 If you still don't mind all that, check below those links I already mentioned :wink:.

 ### _"Trust over trends"_ is my stack